2756 Correspondence Between the USPTO and the Regulatory Agency [R-11.2013]

 While the Office has primary responsibility for the eligibility determination, the regulatory agency often possesses information which is not readily available to the Office.
 The assistance on the part of the regulatory agency enables both the Office and the agency to process applications efficiently and to conserve resources.

+II.
 PRELIMINARY ELIGIBILITY DECISION

 Upon receipt of a reply from the regulatory agency to the first letter from the Office requesting assistance on determining eligibility, a preliminary eligibility decision (not the final decision) is made as to whether the patent is eligible for an extension of its term.
 As noted above, the reply from the regulatory agency will usually inform the Office as to whether the permission for commercial marketing and use of the product on which the application for patent term extension is based is the first such approval for that product.
 Furthermore, the regulatory agency usually provides information regarding the date of product approval to permit a determination as to whether the application was filed within the sixty-day statutory period.
 The information provided by the regulatory agency is then compared with the related information from the application.
 If no major discrepancies are found and the patent is determined to be eligible for patent term extension, a second letter requesting a determination of the length of the regulatory review period of the product is mailed to the regulatory agency not later than sixty (60) days after the Office receipt date of the reply from the regulatory agency.
 In the interest of efficiency, if the patent is determined to be ineligible for patent term extension, the Office will dismiss the application rather than request a determination of the regulatory review period.
 In re Allen & Hansbury, Ltd., 227 USPQ 955, 960 n.
 9 (Comm’r Pat. & Tm.
 1985).
 The second letter states that, subject to final review, the patent is considered eligible for patent term extension and requests a determination of the applicable regulatory review period.